Forex Market Sentiment

 • Watch for sentiment shifts in correlated assets.
 A move from bullish to bearish EUR/USD sentiment alongside a similar shift in S&P 500 sentiment hints macro factors are at play.

 • Compare sentiment between overbought/oversold assets.
-Look for areas where sentiment diverges, with the more pessimistic asset primed to outperform on a relative basis.
+Look for areas where sentiment diverges, with the more pessimistic asset primed to outperform relatively.

 • Analyze institutional positioning for information edge.
 Changes in smart money positions often precede broader market moves.